 When choosing a modern database, one of the biggest decisions is picking a relational (SQL) or non-relational (NoSQL) data structure.
-While both are viable options, there are key differences between the two that users must keep in mind when making a decision.
+Both systems offer unique advantages and cater to different needs, making the choice between them crucial for optimal data management.

 The five critical differences between SQL and NoSQL are:

 - SQL databases are relational, and NoSQL databases are non-relational.